printer130/notes/src/content/top-vulnerabilidades/AXFR.md

 ### Information:

-- `SOA` Indicates the start of authority.
+- **`SOA:`** Indicates the start of authority, stores important information about a domain or zone such as the email address of the administrator.
-- `A` IPv4 addresses.
+- **`A:`** IPv4 addresses.
-- `AAAA` IPv6 addresses.
+- **`AAAA:`** IPv6 addresses.
-- `CNAME` records for canonical records that indicate the canonical domain.
+- **`CNAME:`** Records for canonical records that indicate the canonical domain, specify domain aliases.
-- `MX` records for the receiving email servers.
+- **`MX:`** Records for the receiving email servers.
-- `TXT` records for various verification methods
+- **`TXT:`** Records for various verification methods.
-- `SRV` records for services.
+- **`SRV:`** Specifies a host and port for specific services and include a port at that IP.
-- `PTR` for a reverse DNS lookup.
+- **`PTR:`** For a reverse DNS lookup, when a user attempts to reach a domain name in their browser, a DNS lookup occurs, matching the domain name to the IP address.
+A reverse DNS lookup is the opposite of this process: it is a query that starts with the IP address and looks up the domain name.

 The zone file at each DNS server needs to be up to date.
 If the data inside a Secondary DNS server is too old, it won’t be valid anymore and will be deleted.
 This will leave the network with one less DNS server that could answer queries.